Supplementary data: British Columbia

 Topic: Increasing HPV vaccination

-Title of image: Percentage of Grade 6 students who received two doses of HPV vaccination in the 2017-2018 school year
+Title of image: Percentage of Grade 6 students who received two doses of HPV vaccination, by sex.

 Data source: Provincial cancer agencies and programs